SeanCassone/Flashcard_Application/README.md

 * React
 * React Hooks
 * JavaScript
+* Forms
 * Bootstrap
 * NodeJs

 ## Discoveries
-Flash-Card O-Matic is the second application I coded in react.
-It was a bit easier to manage react state the second time but React Router definately made this project challening.
+Flash-Card O-Matic is the second application I coded in React.
+It was a bit easier to manage React State the second time around but React Router made this project challenging.

 ## Future goals for this project
-I intened on adding the ability to filter key words from being added to the cards to make it child friendly.
+I intend on adding the ability to filter keywords from being added to the cards to make it child-friendly.